How should you think about AI as an IT leader in 2025

-Despite how prominent the rise of AI has been, CIOs in particular have been understandably cautious about experimentation.
-According to a survey by BMC, about 94% of the respondents have said that AI has become a part of their IT strategy but only 17% have moved beyond the experimental phase, and only 5% have reportedly moved beyond the mature implementation phase to seeing tangible results.
+Despite how prominent the rise of artificial intelligence in business has been, CIOs have been understandably cautious about AI in the workplace experimentation.
+According to a BMC survey, about 94% of respondents say that AI in IT is now part of their IT strategy.
+Yet, only 17% have moved beyond the experimental phase, and just 5% have reportedly seen tangible results from mature implementations.

-Other C-suite leaders are looking at CIOs as data experts to recenter the organizational compass with AI initiatives while CIOs have their plate overflowing with budget constraints, evolving leadership landscapes, incapable legacy systems, and a shortage of skills.
-Employees are exploring AI in IT without much guidance while leaders aren’t really sure of how to communicate realistic expectations to upper management.
+Other C-suite leaders are looking at CIOs as data experts to help steer AI for work initiatives.
+Meanwhile, CIOs are already juggling budget constraints, evolving leadership demands, incapable legacy systems, and a shortage of skills.
+Employees are exploring AI at work in IT without much direction, while leaders aren’t sure how to communicate realistic AI business trends and expectations to upper management.

 Anticipate a change in your leadership style